 How long we keep your information

-We retain personal data provided to us by you for administrative purposes for as long as you have a relationship with us in order to meet our contractual obligations to you or your employer and for six years after that to identify any issues and resolve any legal proceedings.
+We retain personal data provided to us by you for administrative purposes for as long as you have a relationship with us in order to meet our contractual obligations to you or your employer and for up to six years after that to identify any issues and resolve any legal proceedings.

 We retain personal data collected and processed in order to deliver our services to clients for the minimum period necessary, which may be up to one year.
 Where possible we use automatic mechanisms to enforce our data retention policies and we regularly check to ensure that our policies are being adhered to.
 Personal data collected and processed in order to deliver our services to clients may be retained longer if we are required to preserve records for legal purposes.